 23. Is it an “open” or “closed” platform?

 An open system allows you to use any CRM, content management system, blogging tool, landing page builder, forms builder, etc. Be wary of a closed system – it can cost you more in the long run – especially if you decide to leave.

 24. Complete an Online Demo

 Every marketing automation platform will have a different user experience.
-Even if the software has the features you’re looking for, it will not enhance your marketing unless you’re able to properly use them.
+Even if the software has the features you’re looking for, it will not enhance your marketing unless you can use them properly.
 Many of these marketing automation software companies offer a free online demo to take you through the unique interface and processes of their marketing automation software.

-Perform one of these for each platform on your short list.
+Perform one of these for each of the platforms on your shortlist.
 Hopefully, this will allow you to narrow your list down to one or two.
-Then you can complete a free trial, which often lasts a couple of weeks, to determine if each tool lives up to your needs and expectations.
+Then you can complete a free trial, which often lasts a couple of weeks.
+This will help you to determine if each tool lives up to your needs and expectations.

 New tools and strategies can be exciting and overwhelming.
 Do you want to add more fields because more data is always better, right?
 Not necessarily.
 Too much data can create scope creep and detract from the meaning behind the numbers.
 Boil your tracking needs down to the essentials.
 Keep it simple, and your team members can more easily identify the value behind your metrics.

 26. Be honest about the Pros and Cons of B2B Marketing Automation Software

 Regardless of your company’s size and marketing sophistication, marketing automation tools can provide the following benefits to the organisation: